 Founded in 1974 as part of the University System of Georgia, Atlanta Junior College was renamed Atlanta Metropolitan College in 1988.

-Atlanta Metropolitan State College is accepting applications for a full-time Assistant Professor of Digital Media & Entertainment Design position.
+Atlanta Metropolitan State College is accepting applications for a Purchasing Office.

-Atlanta Metropolitan State College (AMSC) is accepting applications for the position of Vice President for Student Affairs (VPSA).
+Atlanta Metropolitan State College is accepting applications for the Chief Business Officer and Vice President for Fiscal Affairs.